metju90/capitalization-table/README.md

 Excluding `App.js` all source code is of a good standard.
 But if I had to judge my own code, I would raise some flags when seeing the mentioned file.

-If you would like to see neat solution, check out the following:
+If you would like to see neat solutions, check out the following:

 [Ginetta's Challenge - frontend only](https://github.com/metju90/search-github-users)

 [Postcode - Fullstack (containers,FE,BE)](https://github.com/metju90/postcodes)

 [R3PI's Challenge - frontend only](https://github.com/metju90/R3PI)

 ## Domain knowledge